Redditor Grieves Classmate's Death, Friend Lashes At Him For Being Sad Over Someone He Wasn't Close To

 A social psychologist from the University of Pennsylvania highlights how social dynamics influence our grieving process.
 Often, societal expectations dictate how we should feel about loss, leading to guilt if one's grief does not fit these norms.

 The idea that one shouldn't grieve over someone they weren't close to can evoke feelings of shame or inadequacy.
-A clinical psychologist explains that this reflects societal stigma surrounding emotional responses, which can hinder healthy coping strategies.
+This reflects societal stigma surrounding emotional responses, which can hinder healthy coping strategies.

 Research suggests that allowing oneself to feel and express grief, regardless of relational closeness, can lead to better emotional resilience.
 Engaging in self-compassion practices, such as mindfulness and journaling, can be effective tools for processing these emotions in a constructive way.